 If you asked a dozen people to name a dozen things that would meaningfully impact diversity in businesses, you’d probably get a few repeat responses.
 We often hear the call for better management training, blind hiring, stronger HR support systems, and a new approach to business strategy.

 Corporate governance guidelines might not make the list.
-But it should.
+But they should.

 The philosophy that corporate governance and diversity go hand in hand is precisely what drove Tracy Gopal to found her company, Third Arrow Strategies.
 Named for the late Japanese Prime Minister Shinzo Abe’s third “arrow” of economic reform, the company is taking on board diversity as part of a larger mission to strengthen corporate governance in Japan.